ayeujjawalsingh/ayeujjawalsingh/Readme.md

 Software Development Engineer with extensive experience in Python and Java technologies, specializing in Spring Boot, Django, Flask, and Microservices.
 Skilled in designing and building REST APIs, with a strong background in databases like MySQL, PostgreSQL, and MongoDB.
 Passionate about system design, problem-solving, and working in Linux environments.
 Currently contributing to innovative solutions in a fast-paced, product-based startup.

-### 🚀 About Me
-- Backend Developer (SDE1) at Careplix.
-- Skilled in Python, Django, Java, and web technologies.
-- Passionate about problem-solving and creating impactful solutions.

-### 🤝 Let's Collaborate!
-- Open to collaboration on interesting projects.
-- Have any questions?
-Feel free to reach out!

-### 📬 Contact
-- Email: ayeujjawalsingh@gmail.com

 ## My Skills 🎓

 <p align="left">